 Different ways of customer feedback also depend on what types of feedback you are collecting.
 To use a feedback form, first, you need to select what type of feedback you wish to collect.
 There are many types of feedback businesses collect from their customers these days.

 Here are some most common types of customer feedback:

 1. Customer satisfaction survey

-Satisfaction survey tells you whether a customer is satisfied or unhappy with your products or service.
-It helps you understand the overall customer experience, what customers need, where you are missing out, what a customer expects from you and how you can deliver a great experience.
+A satisfaction survey tells you whether a customer is satisfied or unhappy with your products or service.
+It helps you understand the overall customer experience, what customers need, where you are missing out, what a customer expects from you, and how you can deliver a great experience.

 2. User experience survey

 This type of survey is a bit different from CSAT surveys.
 While CSAT focuses on overall customer satisfaction, this type of feedback collects data about user experience using certain service or app features.